invocation_patterns

 |---|---|---|

-| claude-code | ✓ | natural language (Claude auto-delegates), @agent-<name> @-mention, or --agent flag at startup for session-wide agent; 3 patterns |
+| claude-code | ✓ | natural language (Claude auto-delegates), @agent-<name> @-mention from typeahead, or --agent flag at startup for session-wide agent; plugin subagents appear as <plugin>:<name> in typeahead |

 | codex | ✓ | spawn-agent tool at LLM discretion; LLM selects role from dynamically-built role descriptions combining built-in and user-defined roles |